mhogomchungu/tasks/README.md

 ```

-**4. Creating a future that combines multiple futures.
-Each future will run in its own thread concurrently.
+**4. Creating a future that combines multiple futures. .get() and .queue() on the future will cause passed in futures to run sequentially and in the order they are specified. .await() and .then() will cause passed in futures to run concurrently.
 The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**

 ```c++